+Do not walk through flowing water.
 Drowning is the No. 1 cause of flood related deaths, mostly during times of rapidly rising water.
 Currents are deceptive; six inches of moving water can sweep you off your feet.

+Do not drive through a flooded area.
 More people drown in their cars than anywhere else.
 Vehicles also push water into homes and cause additional property damage.
 Do not drive around road barriers.
 “Turn around, don’t drown!”

+Stay away from power lines and electrical wires.
 The No. 2 cause of flood deaths after drowning is electrocution.
 Electrical current can travel through water.
 Report downed power lines to the power company.
 Have your electricity turned off by the power company.

+Evacuate if needed.
 If emergency officials tell you to evacuate or leave your home, go immediately to a safe shelter, hotel or relative’s house.

+Look before you step.
 After a flood, the ground and floors are covered with debris including broken bottles and nails.
 Floors and stairs that have been covered with mud can be quite slippery.
-Fence planks with nails can wash into your yard, driveway, or city street.
+Fence planks with nails can wash into your yard, driveway or city street.

-IMPORTANT USEFUL WEBSITES
+IMPORTANT AND USEFUL WEBSITES:

 3. FLOOD INSURANCE

 If you do not have flood insurance, talk to your insurance agent.
-Homeowner’s insurance policies do not cover damage from floods.
-However, because the City of Dallas participates in the National Flood Insurance Program, you can purchase a separate flood insurance policy and receive a discount.
-Remember that there is a 30-day waiting period before a policy becomes effective.
-This insurance is backed by the federal government and is available to everyone, even for properties that have been flooded.
+Homeowners’ insurance policies do not cover damage from floods.
+However, because the City of Dallas participates in the National Flood Insurance Program (NFIP), you can purchase a separate flood insurance policy and receive a discount.
+This insurance is backed by the federal government and is available to everyone, even for properties that have been flooded, following a 30-day waiting period.
 Some residents have purchased flood insurance because it is required by their lending institution.
-Usually these policies only cover the structure and not the contents.
+Usually these policies cover only the structure and not the contents.